USRSE/usrse24/pages/program/abstracts/student-program.md

 ---

 ## Managing Your Digital Presence as a Research Software Engineer
-Pre-confernce workshop (TBD Register Here)
+Pre-conference workshop (TBD Register Here)
 Friday, September 27th 12:00 to 1:00 PM

 In today’s digital landscape, your online presence is more than just a reflection